- No snake species is native to Hawaii; all are invasive.

 This is why the HDOA is diligent in keeping them out of Hawaii and eradicating them when spotted.
 As of today, the only known brown tree snakes in Hawaii are a quartet imported for training dogs to help root them out.
 That being said, these snakes are quite sly and adventurous, so staying alert on your travels wouldn’t be the worst idea.

 Yellow-Bellied Sea Snake

 This is the closest thing to a native Hawaiian snake, even though it rarely swims onto the shore.
 However, they are far more common on the beaches of North America, so the prospect of one finding its way to Hawaii isn’t so farfetched.
 The yellow-bellied sea snake can be identified by its yellow belly (of course), the black stripe on its back, and its black-and-yellow-spotted tail.

 Even though this sea snake is venomous, there is no record of one having attacked anyone in Hawaii.
 In fact, they tend to steer clear of humans, lurking under rocks to hide from predators.
 They are also quite slow to bite, and if successful, permanent damage can be avoided if treated quickly.
 However, they are potentially fatal, so you should still try to avoid them and get treatment immediately if bitten.

 It’s easy to guess why the HDOA is so strict in keeping snakes out of Hawaii.
 When any ecosystem is well-established, the introduction of a new predator can wreak havoc on the species that live there.

-This is especially true for an island like those that make up Hawaii.
+This is especially true for an island like those that makeup Hawaii.
 Since they are isolated, they have smaller ecosystems due to their size and sometimes have species found nowhere else in the world.
-It’s no wonder that the people that live their wish to protect the miracle they call home.
+It’s no wonder that the people that live there wish to protect the miracle they call home.